xiey1/Colorectal_Histology_MNIST/models/README.md

-This folder contains trained *.pth models and *.csv files containing prediction results, training statitics and features used to generate t-SNE plots
+This folder contains trained *.pth models and *.csv files containing prediction results, training statistics and features used to generate t-SNE plots